ohbamah/hopt/README.md

 Yes it is a little faster than argp on average.

 #### Is HOPT easier to use than argp ?
-Of course we do!
-I will let you have a look at the DEMO.
+Of course!
+Just take a look at the "Usage/Examples" section below.

-#### Is HOPT compatible in different OS ?
+#### Is HOPT compatible with different OS ?
 The library follows the POSIX standard, so in theory it will be compatible with at least Windows 10/11, Linux and MacOS.

-#### Does HOPT have many useful features ?
-Obviously, it has more features than argp and you have control over what you do.

 ## Comparison with ARGP